 This is a case when the Domain Name System Service is not using any cache.
 We will talk about caches a little later in this article.
 The above shows that to resolve the DNS of qwe.abc.xyz.com, the DNS system has to scan the DNS database four times.
 This becomes complex given that the addresses of different parts of the URL can be on different Name Servers.
 But due to the speed of the Internet, you can see the page downloading in a matter of few milliseconds and in worst cases, few seconds.

 How DNS Lookup Works

 By now, you know that there are different servers hosting databases that contain the IP addresses of different domains and their sub-domains.
 You also know that there are Root Servers that hold the IP address of servers hosting Top Level Domains.
-These Root Servers help in reaching the servers containing databases that hold IP address of the main domain name.
+These Root Servers help in reaching the servers containing databases that hold the IP address of the main domain name.
 If there are sub-domains, their address can be on the same servers as of the main domain name or on a different server.
 All these servers are accessible for finding out the IP address of the exact URL that you need to use.
 The process of finding out the IP address of any URL on the Internet is known as DNS lookup.
 To find out how DNS Lookup works, take the following example.

 Example 2: Consider a network of ten computers.
-Each computer has its own address so that data packets travelling in the network know where to go.
-There is a 11th computer that hosts a database containing the alias names of each of these ten computers and their IP addresses.
+Each computer has its own address so that data packets traveling in the network know where to go.
+There is an 11th computer that hosts a database containing the alias names of each of these ten computers and their IP addresses.
 While the computer users can refer to the computers using their names, the data packets need the IP addresses of the computers so that they can reach the intended recipient.
-If computer A needs to use the printer attached to computer B, A will check the database on 11th computer to know the IP address of B and then find out the address of printer attached to B. Only after obtaining the address of the printer, A will route the print command to printer attached to B.
+If computer A needs to use the printer attached to computer B, A will check the database on 11th computer to know the IP address of B and then find out the address of printer attached to B. Only after obtaining the address of the printer, A will route the print command to the printer attached to B.

 In this case, the following iterations happen: